SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 As a result, each function call in ``takesTwoClosures(_:_:)`` violates the restriction against closure parameters being used as arguments.

-If you need to avoid this restriction, mark one of the closures as escaping.
+If you need to avoid this restriction, mark one of the parameters as escaping.
 For information about exclusive access to memory, see :doc:`../LanguageGuide/MemorySafety`.